-Growing up, we always loved Mama’s Hamburger Steaks recipe with fried onions.
+Growing up, we always loved Mama’s hamburger steak recipe with fried onions.
 There was nothing like coming home and smelling the onions bubbling in the pan with the generous hamburger steak patties and knowing we were in for a hearty and delicious supper.

 This hamburger steak recipe is one of my favorite family-friendly weeknight dinners.
 Why?
-Well, it’s simple, budget-friendly, and uses the family favorite: ground beef.
-You know, in the age where we have entire networks devoted to nothing but food, we have surprisingly few tv peeps using ground beef.
+Well, it’s simple, budget-friendly, and uses the family favorite, ground beef.
+You know, in the age where we have entire networks devoted to nothing but food, we have surprisingly few TV peeps using ground beef.
 This is all good and well, of course, but sometimes I think the food channels have greatly overestimated our grocery budgets!
 So this is why I try to bring you ground beef recipes every so often because I know how much I rely on it in budget-friendly main courses.
 If you also want more options, check out these posts: 20 ground beef recipes and 30 family favorites that use ground beef.
 That’ll keep you busy!

 - Ground beef (or chuck, or lean ground beef)